 Quoting in her choreography performances of Vogueing, YouTube tutorials for “posing” and “realness” and Oskar Schlemmer’s treatment of forms in Das Triadische Ballett, she plays with both magic and scientific laws of perception and articulates fantasy as a choreographic horizon, as a possible existence between the established canon of corporeal codes and low-culture body languages, between improvisation and norm, between difference and repetition.

-Concept, choreography: Alexandra Bachzetsis Creation, performance: Alexandra Bachzetsis, Jia-Yu Corti, Tamar Kisch, Owen Ridley-DeMonick, Gus Solomons, Johanna Willig-Rosenstein, Sotiris Vasiliou Text: Paul B. Preciado (Excerpts from the poem ›Love is a drone‹) Collaboration, dramaturgy, movement director: Anne Pajunen Collaboration, dramaturgy, objects: Sotiris Vasiliou Communication design: Julia Born Photography: Blommers/Schumm Costume design: Christian Hersche in collaboration with Ulla Ludwig Music: Lies Vanborm, François De Meyer (Audiotheque) Music research: Anna Zaradny Light design, Technique: Patrik Rimann Production: All Exclusive Executive management: Anna Geering Production manager: Marina Miliou Production assistant: Felipe Katotriotis
+Concept, choreography: Alexandra Bachzetsis Creation, performance: Alexandra Bachzetsis, Jia-Yu Corti, Tamar Kisch, Owen Ridley-DeMonick, Gus Solomons, Johanna Willig-Rosenstein, Sotiris Vasiliou Text: Paul B. Preciado (Excerpts from the poem ›Love is a drone‹) Collaboration, dramaturgy, movement director: Anne Pajunen Collaboration, dramaturgy, objects: Sotiris Vasiliou Communication design: Julia Born Photography: Blommers/Schumm Costume design: Christian Hersche in collaboration with Ulla Ludwig Music: Lies Vanborm, François De Meyer (Audiotheque) Music research: Anna Zaradny Light design, Technique: Patrik Rimann Production: Association All Exclusive Management: Anna Geering Production: Marina Miliou Production assistant: Felipe Katotriotis

-Supported by: Stadt Zürich, Kanton Zürich and Pro Helvetia-Schweizer Kulturstiftung, Fachausschuss Tanz und Theater BS/BL, Société Suisse des Auteurs, Ernst Göhner Stiftung, kurimanzutto
+Supported by: Stadt Zürich, Kanton Zürich and Pro Helvetia-Schweizer Kulturstiftung, Fachausschuss Tanz und Theater BS/BL, Société Suisse des Auteurs, Ernst Göhner Stiftung, Migros-Kulturprozent, Stanley Thomas Johnson Foundation, kurimanzutto

 Co-production: with Gessnerallee (Zürich), PACT Zollverein (Essen), HAU Hebbel am Ufer (Berlin), Les spectacles vivants du Centre Pompidou (Paris), Tanzhaus Zürich, Kaserne Basel